skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 ### Security
 - **Description**: Implement best security practices to safeguard machine learning models, data, and related infrastructure.

 - **Key Activities**:
-  - **Least Privilege Principle**: Ensure that IAM roles and policies grant only the permissions required for a specific job or function.
+  - **Least Privilege Principle**: Ensure that IAM roles and policies grant only the permissions required for specific jobs or functions.
   - **PrivateLink and VPC Endpoints**: Lock down **SageMaker** to prevent exposure to the internet.
 Use **PrivateLink** and **VPC endpoints** to securely access resources within your private network.
   - **Encryption at Rest and in Transit**: By default, **SageMaker** encrypts data at rest and in transit using **KMS** (Key Management Service).
-  - **IAM Roles and Policies**: Create and manage IAM roles and policies that ensure secure access to model data and resources.
+  - **IAM Roles and Policies**: Create and manage IAM roles and policies to ensure secure access to model data and resources.
   - **S3 Block Public Access**: Prevent model data from being exposed by ensuring **S3 Block Public Access** settings override any potential public access.
   - **AWS IAM Identity Center**: Centralize identity management, allowing access to multiple AWS accounts, and integrate with Active Directory for identity management.

-- **Tools**:
+#### Tools:
   - **AWS Config**: Continuously monitors and records configuration changes across AWS resources to ensure compliance and security.
   - **AWS CloudTrail**: Logs API calls and tracks user activity for auditing and compliance.
+  - **Amazon Inspector**: Automatically scans for vulnerabilities in machine learning environments to ensure that deployed models are secure.
+  - **AWS Audit Manager**: Automates auditing and ensures compliance with industry regulations by generating audit reports for validation.
+  - **AWS Artifact**: Provides access to compliance documents and security reports to ensure that your ML environments meet security and regulatory standards.
   - **SageMaker Role Manager**: Simplifies the management of permissions and roles for SageMaker resources and services.

----

-### Additional Tools for Data Governance and Automation:
-- **AWS Step Functions**: Orchestrate complex ML workflows, including triggering SageMaker jobs.
-- **SageMaker Clarify**: Ensure model transparency and fairness through bias detection and explainability.
-- **Amazon SageMaker Pipelines**: Automate and manage ML workflows for data processing, model training, and deployment.

 ---